trampgeek/moodle-qtype_coderunner/README.md

 given for that particular test case and the 'Got' column would display the text "Half the answers were right!".

+Writing a grading template that executes the student's code is, however, rather difficult as the generated program needs to be robust against errors in the submitted code.

 ##An advanced grading-template example
 As an example of the use of a custom grader, consider the following question: